How to nail your customer service role

 Be Proactive instead of Reactive

 It’s as simple as taking all necessary steps to ensure possible customer issues are resolved before they have a chance to run into them.
-This could be shipping delays on a product, stock levels on an item of interest or a change in store hours.
+This could be having a thorough understanding of the menu in anticipation of questions guests could ask, to checking the food before bringing it to the table, especially when there are special requests involved.

 Ensure you’re across your company’s policies

 Being across the policies and guidelines at your work doesn’t mean studying a large document full of big words and procedures.
-Think about the frequently asked questions you’d want to know about a product and the store you’re purchasing from.
-Do they offer refunds or exchanges?
-What type of payments do they take?
-What’s the guarantee?
-If you can handle a question with confidence it will help reassure a customer.
+Think about the frequently asked questions you’d want to know about a product, its source.
+If you can confidently handle a question, it will help reassure a customer.

 Body Language